Roslyn Public Library

 Three books on CD, three music CDs, three DVDs, and three VHS tapes each may be checked out per borrower’s card with a one renewal limit.

 Three magazines may be checked out per borrower’s card for one week.

 Equipment that belongs to the Roslyn Public Library is not generally available for borrowing outside of the library facility.
 However, such property may be checked out at the discretion of the library director and by signing the “Borrowing Agreement for Library Equipment.”
 All equipment and peripherals must be returned to the library facility within 7 days of check out.
 Borrowers are responsible for replacing damaged or lost equipment or peripherals.

 Books and other materials may be renewed by phone, online, or in person.
 An item that has a reserve or “Hold” on it may not be renewed.
 Audio-visual materials may be renewed only once.

 To make the reference collection accessible for the use of the librarian and the public, these materials must be available in the library at all times.
 For this reason, most items are not generally circulated.
 A photocopier is available for patrons to copy information from the reference materials.
 Patrons are encouraged to discuss their informational needs with the librarian.

 SUSPENSION OF CHECK-OUT PRIVILEGES

-Check-out privileges are suspended when a patron has overdue materials, fines, or other unpaid charges posted to his\her card number.
+Check-out privileges are suspended when a patron has overdue materials, fines, or other unpaid charges posted to his\her card number for 180 days or more.
 Privileges will only be reinstated when all overdue materials are returned and any fines or charges are paid.
-Persons expressing financial hardship in paying fines and charges may, at the discretion of the circulation supervisor or the library manager, be allowed to work their fines and/or charges off at a rate of $5.00 per hour (minimum, one hour.)
+Persons expressing financial hardship in paying fines and charges may, at the discretion of the librarian, be allowed to work their fines and/or charges off at a rate of $5.00 per hour (minimum, one hour.)